alejandria1899/InfoCatEmbalses/README.md

 ### Backend
 - Swagger**: Documentation system, development of the necessary API elements and data.
-- ASP.NET**: Open source web framework used to build the necessary data for the project.
+- C# + ASP.NET**: Open source web framework used to build the necessary data for the project.
 - XUnit**: To perform and develop the unit test structure.